Springfield Applegate Special

 Springfield Bureau Model

 A variant of the Bureau Model was recently chosen by the FBI’s HRT as one of its sidearms and CQB weapons -- the Custom Professional Light Rail.
 Balance was improved by shortening the dust cover, and adding a MIL-STD-1913 rail underneath.
 The forward slide serrations were removed.
 A new Smith & Alexander beveled combat magazine well was used, easing reloads.
 A lanyard loop was added.
 The barrel is a match-grade barrel from Nowlin; it is not fully supported, since the HRT felt that it had no need to use +P ammunition.
 The standard heavy guide rod was omitted, both to save weight and to allow the users to disassemble the weapon without tools.
 The sights are Novak Low Mount sights with 3-dot tritium inlays.
 The trigger is of aluminum, and is both adjustable and of match quality.
 The magazine release is extended to further speed reloads.
 The frontstrap, backstrap, and magazine well are all finely checkered.
 The entire weapon is finished in matte black.
 The HRT use a custom holster from Safariland with this pistol; this holster allows its use with a SureFire X200 tactical light attached to the accessory rail.
+The Light Rail has a hand-tuned match-quality barrel and bushing.
+The extractor is tuned and polished.
 The Custom Professional Light Rail may use standard 1911-type magazines, the magazines designed for the Professional Model, and special double-stack magazines.

 Twilight 2000 Notes: The Custom Professional Light Rail does not exist in the Twilight 2000 timeline; the Professional and Bureau Models are extremely rare.